Three city dwellers share their stylish refuges

 interview by Megan Oliver

-After seven years in the interior design industry in Portland, Hanna Jones has honed her aesthetic and her design sensibility in urban spaces.
+After seven years in the interior design industry in Portland, Hanna Jones has honed her aesthetic and her urban design sensibility in metropolitan spaces.
 Now the owner of her own company, Senoj Designs, Jones has hit her stride, taking part in Urban I.D., a consortium of independent interior designers (plus a contractor) in Portland’s Pearl District.
 Eight companies share the office space, and together they run a retail storefront of curated home furniture and décor.
 The group meets for roundtable sessions on a regular basis and shares resources—turning the normally secretive and individual interior design world model on its head.
 Jones shares with us

 Why interior design?